nttrungit90/sentifi-stockprice/README.md

 * `http://localhost:8080/swagger-ui.html `

 ## Extra funtionalities ##
-* `Monitor the application and log to the console which methods are running more than 1 second sop that we can optimize it `
+* `Monitor the application and log to the console which methods are running more than 1 second so that we can optimize it `
 * `The application has been secured with Spring Security but is not enabled.
 Developer can contine to develop and complete it `